qmk/qmk_firmware/docs/config_options.md

 * `#define RGBLIGHT_HUE_STEP 12`
   * units to step when in/decreasing hue
 * `#define RGBLIGHT_SAT_STEP 25`
-  * units to step when in/decresing saturation
+  * units to step when in/decreasing saturation
 * `#define RGBLIGHT_VAL_STEP 12`
   * units to step when in/decreasing value (brightness)
 * `#define RGBW_BB_TWI`
-  * bit-bangs twi to EZ RGBW LEDs (only required for Ergodox EZ)
+  * bit-bangs TWI to EZ RGBW LEDs (only required for Ergodox EZ)

 ### Mouse Key Options